Benefits of an effective pulsation system include:

 Some installations now feature variable speed drive systems to regulate the vacuum level.
 These operate by electronically monitoring the vacuum level and then controlling the vacuum pump itself to either increase or decrease its speed.

 The vacuum level must be maintained at a level suitable for the milk line height.
-Click here for some suggested guidelines.
-They are generalisations, open to minor adjustment, somewhat dependent on the design of the milking system but are considered ‘safe’.
+The figures shown are generalisations, open to minor adjustment, somewhat dependent on the design of the milking system but are considered safe.

 - With automatic cluster removers, depending on their internal head loss, and after spring, the higher level is acceptable.

 - In practice, it is wise to start the season off with the vacuum level low rather than high, i.e. never start spring calving with a vacuum higher than 46 kPa regardless of the milk line height.